dstaylor37/PandasHomework/README.md

 # PandasHomework
-A project looking at the effect school type, size, and funding have on student success.
+A project looking at the impact school type, size, and funding have on student success.